foss-guru/foss-guru/README.md

 ### Doing nerd stuff so you don't have to.
 #### ... since 2018. 🧐
 ---
-Need my help?
+Need any help?
 My top languages are:
   - Bash
   - PowerShell
   - AHK